Metacognition in Mathematics

 Regularly ask metacognitive questions during instruction: "What strategies are you considering?
 Why did you choose this approach?
 How confident are you in your solution?
 What could you do differently next time?"

 Use formative assessment to promote self-monitoring.
-Provide feedback that focuses on students' thinking processes rather than just their answers.
+Provide feedback that focuses on learners' thinking processes rather than just their answers.
 "Your strategic planning was excellent; you clearly considered multiple approaches before choosing one."

 Create a "mistake-friendly" environment where errors are seen as opportunities for growth.
 Celebrate the process of learning and thinking, not just the attainment of correct answers.